|

 Advancements and Digital Transformation

-As Brazil strengthens rules on environmental and safety performance, facility management has become more important.
+As Brazil strengthens environmental and safety regulations, facility management has become increasingly important.
 National measures such as the National Solid Waste Policy under Law 12.305/2010 and CONAMA Resolution 307/2002 set clear duties for waste planning and management.
 These rules link compliance to funding eligibility for municipalities and require documented plans for construction and demolition waste.
 Facility management providers help organizations meet these expectations through controlled operations and records that align with federal and local requirements.

 Workplace safety is another area shaped by stricter enforcement.
-Safety rules aim to protect workers and the environment, supported by penalties under Decree 6,514/2008 that can reach BRL 50,000,000 for serious infractions.
+Safety rules aim to protect workers and the environment and are supported by penalties under Decree 6,514/2008, which can reach BRL 50,000,000 for serious infractions.
 Updated 2024 sanctions for wildfire-related offenses add further responsibility.
-Facility management teams support compliance through safety checks, protocol updates, and routine audits that follow national frameworks and recognized management system practices.
+Facility management teams support compliance by conducting safety checks, updating protocols, and conducting routine audits that follow national frameworks and recognized management system practices.

 Brazil is also placing greater weight on sustainability goals, with energy efficiency, waste reduction, and resource management becoming core obligations.
-The National Zero Waste Programme under Ordinance 307/2019 works with federal and municipal rules to push waste recovery and reduce environmental impacts.
-Facility management providers help apply these measures across sites, lowering operating costs while meeting the reporting duties tied to solid-waste plans.
+The National Zero Waste Programme, under Ordinance 307/2019, works with federal and municipal regulations to promote waste recovery and reduce environmental impacts.
+Facility management providers help implement these measures across sites, lowering operating costs while meeting the reporting requirements of solid-waste plans.

 Demand for certified green buildings is rising as well.
 Brazil recorded 239 new LEED registrations in 2023 and ranked fifth globally by number of LEED projects, with 24 percent of newly certified buildings reaching the Platinum level.
-Facility managers guide the steps needed for certification and help maintain the performance standards that support tenant and investor interest.
+Facility managers guide the certification process and help maintain performance standards that support tenant and investor interests.
 Regulatory compliance and sustainability priorities remain central drivers of facility management growth, reinforced by enforceable penalties, binding waste-plan rules, and a growing base of certified buildings.

 Download Free Sample Report